Mason-Lab-Code/.github/profile/README.md

 ### Mason-Lab-Code GitHub organization

-The Mason-Lab-Code GitHub organization is a tool for sharing code between Mason Lab members.
+The Mason-Lab-Code GitHub organization is a centralised store of all of our code.
 Scripts are organised into workflows.
-Each workflow has its own repository.
-Have a look at the Mason-Lab-Code repositories.
 Each workflow has its own repository, containing all of the scripts required to run the workflow.
-Repositories also contain a README file, detailing the function of each script, all software requirements, links to any reference files needed, and instructions on how to implement the workflow.
-(Need GitHub account with membership before being able to view).
+Repositories also contain a README file, detailing the function of each script, all software requirements, links to any reference files needed, a workflow overview diagram, and instructions on how to implement the workflow.
+(GitHub account with Mason-Lab-Code membership required to view repositories.)

 ### Viking group space (biol-cancerinf-2020)

-Group space for Mason Lab bioinformatics projects Directory structure, centralised directories linked to Mason-Lab-Code org
+Path to Mason Lab group space on Viking: /mnt/scratch/project/biol-cancerinf-2020/ Directory structure, centralised directories linked to Mason-Lab-Code org

 ## Getting started